xogeny/soupnazi/README.md

+# No Soup for You!

-# License Management with JWTs?
+## License Management with JWTs?

 I had some code I wanted to be able to license so I looked around for some open source alternatives to the FlexLM type of approach.
 I